Kingsport & Bristol Bankruptcy Attorneys

-If you have decided that filing a bankruptcy is an option for you, then we need to determine whether you would file chapter 7 or chapter 13.
+If you have decided that filing a bankruptcy is an option for you, then we need to determine whether you would file Chapter 7 bankruptcy or Chapter 13 bankruptcy.
 The process and procedure is different between the two.
 Let’s address your options.

 Begin Gathering Information